ryanczm/Analytic-Musings/_posts/2025-07-19-cmdty-futures.md

 <img src="{{ site.imageurl }}/Cmdty-Futures/curve-ZR.png" style="width:100%;"/>
 </center>

-**Price Action** - A nice post by 2 Quants explaining shorter crop cycle ags futures have more volatility in price action than longer ones.
-Visible in this rice contract.

 **Calendar** - 1Y out, 1, 3, 5, 7, 9, 11 Terminates BD prior to 15th of M. Weekdays 8.30am-1.20pm CT or 2.30pm-7.20pm London

 **Delivery** - Deliveries of rough rice shall be made only by delivery of rough rice shipping certificates issued by warehouses located in the Arkansas counties of etc. Chinese rice futures on DCE (Dalian).